-We believe philanthropy could have a greater impact by becoming more transparent.
+We believe philanthropy could have a greater impact by sharing more information.
 Very often, key discussions and decisions happen behind closed doors, and it’s difficult for outsiders to learn from and critique philanthropists’ work.
 We envision a world in which philanthropists increasingly document and share their research, reasoning, results and mistakes to help each other learn more quickly and serve others more effectively.

 We aim to make it easy for new philanthropists and outsiders to learn about our giving.

 Who we are

 The Open Philanthropy Project identifies outstanding giving opportunities, makes grants, follows the results, and publishes our findings.
 Our main funders are Cari Tuna and Dustin Moskovitz, a co-founder of Facebook and Asana.

 We also partner with other donors.
 We’re passionate about learning and maximizing our impact and excited to connect with others who share these passions.